JCMexplains/writing-for-success-2023/textbook.md

 a separation between things in a list.
 Commas are used in many ways.
 Here are some ways you might use a comma when writing a sentence.

-**Introductory word:** Personally, I think the practice is helpful.
+**Introductory word**: Personally, I think the practice is helpful.

-**Lists:** The barn, the tool shed, and the back porch were destroyed by the wind.
+**Lists**: The barn, the tool shed, and the back porch were destroyed by the wind.

-**Coordinating adjectives:** He was tired, hungry, and late.
+**Coordinating adjectives**: He was tired, hungry, and late.

-**Conjunctions in compound sentences:** The bedroom door was closed, so the children knew their mother was asleep.
+**Conjunctions in compound sentences**: The bedroom door was closed, so the children knew their mother was asleep.

-**Interrupting words:** I knew where it was hidden, of course, but I wanted them to find it themselves.
+**Interrupting words**: I knew where it was hidden, of course, but I wanted them to find it themselves.

-**Dates, addresses, greetings, and letters:** The letter was postmarked December 8, 1945.
+**Dates, addresses, greetings, and letters**: The letter was postmarked December 8, 1945.

 ### Commas After An Introductory Word Or Phrase